marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 ```

 Before the Quiz starts, we need a welcome view displayed to the user.
-In the Quiz.vue template section we remove the previous content, and place a picture, a title and a link, which finally starts the quiz.
+In the Quiz.vue template section we'll remove the previous content, and place a picture, a title and a link, which finally will start the quiz.

 ```html
 <div>